Cubs' Kris Bryant: Exits game with finger injury

 Bryant was forced to leave Wednesday's contest in the first inning after jamming his finger while sliding into third base.

 Bryant got on base with a double off Braves' starter R.A.
-Dickey, but appeared to awkwardly jam his ring finger into the shoe of third baseman Johan Camargo while attempting to advance on fly ball.
+Dickey, but appeared to awkwardly jam his ring finger into the shoe of third baseman Johan Camargo while attempting to advance on a fly ball.
 He was immediately lifted from the game in favor of Tommy La Stella, though the team will likely release further information following a medical evaluation.

 More News